AdobeDocs/analytics-2.0-apis/reporting-guide.md

-## Ranked Endpoint User Guide
+## Reports Endpoint User Guide

-The `/ranked` endpoint is the primary endpoint for reporting requests.
+The `/reports` endpoint is the primary endpoint for reporting requests.
 In order to provide maximum flexibility, many configuration options are available for requests.

 ### Overview
 Using the Adobe Analytics UI can help an analyst or digital marketer answer some key questions.
 Sometimes though, it makes more sense to _automate_ reporting for executive dashboards, custom reporting platforms, or tight Experience Cloud integrations.
 The Analytics API strives to make these things possible.